Willyb15/Data-Science-Python/Week3/day5-intro_to_functions/functions_lecture.md

 #### Built-in Functions

 In our programming journey so far, we've actually seen a number of functions.
 We've worked with the `len()` function, which returns the length of an inputted iterable.
 We've also worked with the `range()` function, which returns a list of numbers from an inputted minimum number to an inputted maximum number.
 There are many built-in functions that are available in Python, and you can find them [here](https://docs.python.org/2/library/functions.html).
 Each one of these functions is constructed in a very similar way, and they all take some arbitrary number of arguments.
-But what if we want to have functions that perform tasks other than those available to us in the built-ins?
-Tonight we'll learn how to define our own functions in such a way that we can use them as we have been using the built-ins!
+What if we want to have functions that perform tasks other than those available to us in the built-ins, though?
+Tonight, we'll learn how to define our own functions in such a way that we can use them as we have been using the built-ins!

 #### Function Definition Part 1